 Allow yourself to have this time to sort through your feelings, grieve the loss fully, and move on with your life.

 If you are able to do this in a healthy way, you will be ready when your next relationship comes along.
-You'll be more emotionally available and willing to give that person all of your attention and love.
+You'll not be emotionally detached and available and willing to give that person all of your attention and love.